markyoder/wasp_clone/waspexpr/README.md

 ### Array Access
 The Expr engine supports accessing array elements by recognizing `array[index]` patterns.
-Only rank 1 arrays are supported.
+Only zero-based rank 1 arrays are supported.